Legonzaur/blog/_posts/2023-07-04-tone-v2-technical-analysis-en.markdown

 This second version also corresponds to a change in the REST API used by game servers.
 A change was necessary to allow hosts to use only one token for all of their game server.

 ## V 3.0
-I have the chance to recieve help from two other Titanfall2 fans for this project.
-[Okvdai][Okvdai] and [Lars][Lars] are now members of the [Github organization][Github].
+I've had the chance to recieve help from two other Titanfall2 fans for this project.
+[Okudai][Okvdai] and [Lars][Lars] are now members of the [Github organization][Github].
-They both develop clients that fetch statistics from Tone API : a Northstar client mod named [Pulse] and a discord bot named [Sonar] respectively.
+They both develop clients that fetch statistics from Tone API : a Northstar client mod named [Pulse] and a Discord bot named [Sonar] respectively.

-The third iteration of Tone is still in the state of a design.
-However, it will address problems linked to the monolythic model of the database, and thus will allow saving data under multiple tables.
+The third iteration of Tone is still in the design stage of development.
+It will address problems linked to the monolithic model and thus will allow saving data under multiple tables.
 This change is necessary to allow Tone to provide new statistics while partially mitigating performance problems.

 The following diagram is an example of a database model.
 It has been entirely created by Lars.
 ![Tone v3 diagram](/assets/images/Tone-v3-model.png)

-## Réferences
+## References
 - [Okvdai Github profile][Okvdai]
 - [Lars Github profile][Lars]
 - [Tone Github org](https://github.com/ToneAPI)